zilliztech/zdoc/docs/tutorials/authentication/cluster-credentials/cluster-credentials-console.md

 ## Reset the password of a cluster user{#reset-the-password-of-a-cluster-user}

-To reset the password of a cluster user, navigate to the cluster details page and access the **Users** tab.
+To reset the password of a cluster user, navigate to the cluster details page and access the __Users__ tab.

 <Admonition type="info" icon="📘" title="Notes">

-The password will not be displayed again, so it's crucial to note it down and securely store it in an appropriate location.
+<p>The password will not be displayed again, so it's crucial to note it down and securely store it in an appropriate location.</p>

 </Admonition>